daattali/beautiful-jekyll/_drafts/10-simple-and-cost-effective-family-meals.md

 #### TUNA WRAPS

 I do variations of these often, so will share the most current version I've been making.

-Ingredients:
+**Ingredients:**

-Whole wheat wrap
+* Whole wheat wrap - sub for lettuce for a gluten free option.
-Canned tuna
+* Canned tuna
-Touch of greek yogurt (or if you're into mayo, do that)
+* Touch of greek yogurt (or if you're into mayo, do that)
-Spices: garlic, oregano, pepper..whatever strikes your fancy
+* Spices: garlic, oregano, pepper..whatever strikes your fancy
-Shredded cheese
+* Shredded cheese
-Onion
+* Onion
-Lentils.
-I cook in the insant pot and mix with the misture.
+* Lentils.
+I cook in the insant pot and mix with the tuna sometimes.
-Chopped spinach
+* Chopped spinach
-I'll sometimes serve with a side of mixed veggies too.
+* I'll sometimes serve with a side of mixed veggies too.

-Sub for lettuce for gf option..I just eat without any bread or lettuce!

 #### TACO BOWLS (lentil with meat)

 This one is always popular in our home.
-I keep a running list of ingredients of it on my phone for quick recall low brain power usage needed. ha!
+I keep a running list of ingredients of it on my phone for quick recall; low brain power usage needed. ha!

-Ingredients:
+**
+Ingredients:**

-1/2 Hamburger or ground turkey and 1/2 lentils with choppedonion and sometimes shredded carrot and/or cabbage
+* 1/2 Hamburger or ground turkey and 1/2 lentils with chopped nion and sometimes shredded carrot and/or cabbage
-Refried beans or plain beans
+* Refried beans or plain beans
-Olives
+* Olives
-Lettuce/spinach
+* Lettuce/spinach
-Salsa
+* Salsa
-Sour cream
+* Sour cream
-Avocado
+* Avocado
-Carrot
+* Carrot
-Cucumber
+* Cucumber
-Any other veggies we have on hand that work!
+* Any other veggies we have on hand that work!

 ![A picture of prepped food ready for taco bowl night.](/uploads/taco-bowl-night-shm.png "10 Simple and Cost Effective Family Meals SHM")